 In her job at Indigenous and Northern Affairs Canada and in her personal life, Sandra has seen the challenges facing Indigenous Canadians and has worked to help develop solutions for them.
 At the same time, Sandra and Steven understand that more work must always be done.

-In 2014, hoping to lessen the financial burdens of a university education, Sandra and Steven endowed a scholarship at Woodsworth College at the University of Toronto.
-The annual award is given to Indigenous students with financial need and the recipients may include part-time students.
+In 2014, hoping to lessen the financial burdens of university education, Sandra and Steven endowed a scholarship at Woodsworth College at the University of Toronto.
+The annual award is given to Indigenous students with financial needs and the recipients may include part-time students.

 The first two awardees are both Aboriginal women with an impressive record of bringing awareness to Indigenous issues.
 And both have demonstrated their desire for and commitment to education through participation in the Millie Rotman Shime Academic Bridging Program.
 The Millie Rotman Shime program is now in its 50th year and is an access program for individuals who have not completed high school.
 Upon successful completion of a bridging course at Woodsworth, students gain admission into the Faculty of Arts and Sciences.